BioBam/wdk-lib/API.md

 public toMap(): {[ key: string ]: any}
 ```

-Convert the object to a map representation following the CWL specification.
+Converts the output's properties into a map format.

 ##### `withGlob` <a name="withGlob" id="wdk-lib.Output.withGlob"></a>